Asian stocks fall on concern about virus, tighter Fed policy

 Fed officials indicated Wednesday it might accelerate the reduction of bond purchases that inject money into financial markets and keep interest rates low.
 That sets the stage for the Fed to begin to raise rates next year.

 Inflation has been a growing concern throughout 2021.
-Higher raw materials costs and supply chain problems have been raising overall costs for businesses, which have raised prices on goods to offset the impact.
+Higher raw materials costs and supply chain problems have been raising overall costs for businesses, which have increased prices on goods to offset the impact.

 Consumers have so far absorbed those price increases, but they are facing persistent pressure from rising prices and that could eventually prompt a pullback in spending.
 Any pullback in spending could then crimp economic growth.